 It's no secret that sausages work great in a tomato sauce.
 That's why it is one of my favorite pizza toppings.
-In Tuscany, we also have a traditional main course of sausages stewed in a tomato sauce with beans.
-It sounds like an English thing, but it's totally Italian!
-It's called "Fagioli all'Uccelletto" and it's so good!
+In Tuscany, we also have a traditional main course of sausages stewed in a tomato sauce with beans, a hearty and comforting meal often served in winter.

 What is Italian Sausage?

-You would think that the term "Italian Sausage" would identify a specific product which is always the same.
+You would think that the term "Italian Sausage" would identify a specific product that is always the same.
 But it's not.
-It doesn't exist a unique "Italian Sausage", as in Italy, each region has its own different way of making sausages.
-As mentioned above, in Tuscany we make it with coarse-cut meat and we use a lot of black pepper.
-This type of sausage is not easily found outside of Tuscany, let alone Italy.
+There isn't a unique "Italian Sausage", since each region has its own different way of making sausages.
+In Tuscany, we make it with coarse-cut meat and we use a lot of black pepper.
+This type of sausage is not easily found outside of Tuscany.

-The most common sausages exported around the world, are mostly the Southern style.
-Maybe because the majority of Italian immigrants around the world are from the South of Italy.
+The most common Italian sausages exported around the world are mostly the Southern style.
 They often have fennel seeds, sweet paprika, or spicy chili pepper.
 Sometimes even a mix of herbs like rosemary, thyme, and sage.

-For this recipe, you can use whichever Italian sausage you prefer or have available in stores near you.
-I used a fennel sausage in this case, which gives a nice aroma to the tomato sauce, similar to my Pork Chop with Fennel sauce recipe.
+For this sausage pasta recipe, you can use whichever Italian sausage you prefer or have available in stores near you.
+I used fennel sausage in this case, which gives a nice aroma to the tomato sauce, similar to my Pork Chop with Fennel sauce recipe.

-This recipe is super easy and you don't need a ton of ingredients, as long as you use good quality ones.
-Good quality meat, good quality tomatoes, and good quality pasta.
-That's the basics!
+This recipe for pasta and sausage is super easy and you don't need a ton of ingredients, as long as you use good quality ones.

-The most important step of making this sauce is cooking the sausage properly.
-Nobody likes a bite of sausage bigger than the pasta, so it's important that you break the sausage correctly when you cook it.
+The most important step in making this spicy Italian sausage pasta sauce is cooking the sausage properly.
+There shouldn't be a bite of sausage bigger than the pasta, so it's important that you break the sausage correctly when you cook it.

-First, you need to remove the sausage from the casing, then instead of tossing it directly in the pan, break it already in pieces with your hands, this way it'll be easier to break it further while it cooks.
+First, you need to remove the sausage from the casing.
+Then, instead of tossing it directly in the pan, break it already into pieces with your hands; this way it'll be easier to break it further while it cooks.
 Turn on the heat so it starts browning and with a wooden spoon keep breaking it into pieces as small as possible.
-You can leave a few bigger chunks but most of it should be broken into small pieces.
+You can leave a few bigger chunks, but most of it should be broken into small pieces.

-The more it cooks, the easier it will be breaking it.
+The more it cooks, the easier it will be to break it.
 If it's browning too much, lower the heat or remove from the heat for a few minutes while you keep working on it.

 📖 RECIPE